-Pashman Stein Walder Hayden is pleased to announce that it has been selected by the Public Justice Foundation, a non-profit organization headquartered in Washington, D.C., as a finalist for the 2021 Trial Lawyer of the Year award.
+Pashman Stein Walder Hayden P.C. is pleased to announce that it has been selected by the Public Justice Foundation, a non-profit organization headquartered in Washington, D.C., as a finalist for the 2021 Trial Lawyer of the Year award.
 The recognition of the firm, together with co-counsel, Carella, Bryne, Cecchi, Olstein, Brody, & Agnello, is for the work procuring a settlement of $25 million in favor of a statewide class of inmates and their families in an action against Global Tel Link Corp.
 (GTL), a prison technology company, and its subsidiaries, regarding overcharged inmate calling services.

 The 2021 Trial Lawyer of the Year award celebrates the work of an attorney or team of attorneys working on behalf of individuals and groups that have suffered grave injustice or abuse.
 It will be presented at the Public Justice Foundation’s 2021 Virtual Gala and Awards Presentation online on July 21, 2021.